 Did you know 1 in 4 people in the UK will experience a mental health problem each year?
 I’ve been running for six years and have covered 5k to marathon distances.
 As the Fliers’ mental health ambassador my aim is to work with other running groups in the local community to help encourage people suffering from mental health issues to take up physical activity.
 The umbrella term ‘Mental Health’, covers a vast array of categories.
 Anxiety and depression is currently the number one concern in the UK, but panic disorders, eating disorders, schizophrenia, substance abuse and addiction are also prevalent.
 If anyone in the Fliers would like to speak to me regarding anything I am more than happy to listen, support and help in anyway I can.
 By the way, it doesn’t have to be mental health related!
 Come and chat to me about anything as I love to talk 🙂

-I am a founding member of the Fliers’ successful School Gates initiative.
-I have been running for a number of years including competing in the UK Women’s League Division 1 for Bristol & West Athletics Club at 100m, 200m and 4x100m.
-I regularly enjoy attending parkruns, 10k events and completed the Bristol Half Marathon in 2015.
-I am a qualified personal trainer and run leader.
+Melissa is a founding member of the Fliers’ successful School Gates initiative.
+She been running for a number of years including competing in the UK Women’s League Division 1 for Bristol & West Athletics Club at 100m, 200m and 4x100m.
+Melissa regularly enjoys attending parkruns, 10k events and has completed the Bristol Half Marathon in 2015.
+She is a qualified personal trainer and run leader.